About implantable cardiac devices

 Some rapid and very dangerous heart rhythms, such as ventricular tachycardia and ventricular fibrillation, are potentially fatal.
 One treatment option includes an artificial implantable cardioverter defibrillator (AICD).

 This is a complex device that can recognise a dangerous heart rhythm and send messages to regulate the heart.
 If this doesn't work, the AICD can send an electric shock to jolt the heart out of its fibrillation.
-In 2013, 3904 Australians were fitted with an AICD.
+In Australia, there was an increase in AICD usage, with 4212 new implants in 2017.

 Where to get help